terrific-tea/ders-a/README.md

 # ders-a
-A 2D platformer made with Unity
+A 2D platformer made with Godot.